pytgcalls/old_docs/index.md

 bitrate | Your bitrate preference

 # Methods
-Here are all the methods available to make requests to PyTgCalls
+These are the currently available PyTgCalls methods

 ## PyTgCalls
 Class initialization